aakashba/EyeContext-TSE/README.md

 ## Part II - Data Processing

-Our study consisted of 10 participants, each of whome processed 5 sessions of 1-1.5 hours.
-Participant ID is offset by 2 and P1 and P2 chose not to continue with the study beyond the pilot.
+Our study involved 10 participants, each of whome processed 5 sessions of 1-1.5 hours.
+Participant ID is offset by 2 because P1 and P2 could not continue with the study beyond the pilot session.
 Therefore P3 is Participant 1 in the paper, P4 is participant 2.....
 P12 is participant 10.

 Data after extraction and processing for fixations can be found at: https://drive.google.com/file/d/1Z6o9RmHAktPTVVDDm2wrGxRVy0EtolRa/view?usp=share_link